-CEQA Impact Significance before Mitigation Mitigation Significance after Mitigation 6.10 Hazards and Hazardous Material 6.10 Hazards and Hazardous Materials Be located on a site that is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, create a significant hazard to the public or the environment.
-Disturbance of contaminated soil and/or ballast during maintenance activities, direct contact, or inhalation of dust and potential vapor intrusion of groundwater contaminants may impact maintenance workers, passengers, and offsite residents Significant (Twin-Bore and Single-Bore Options) Mitigation Measure HAZ-CNST-A: Prepare and Implement-Remedial Action Plans Less than Significant (Twin-Bore and Single-Bore Options) 6.12 Noise and Vibration Ancillary Facilities.
+CEQA Impact Significance before Mitigation Mitigation Significance after Mitigation 6.10 Hazards and Hazardous Materials Be located on a site that is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, create a significant hazard to the public or the environment.
+Disturbance of contaminated soil and/or ballast during maintenance activities, direct contact, or inhalation of dust and potential vapor intrusion of groundwater contaminants may impact maintenance works, passengers, and offsite residents Significant (Twin-Bore and Single-Bore Options) Mitigation Measure HAZ-CNST-A: Prepare and Implement Remedial Action Plans Less than Significant (Twin-Bore and Single-Bore Options) 6.12 Noise and Vibration Ancillary Facilities.
 Expose persons to or generate noise in excess of local or agency standards.
 Noise from ancillary facilities including ventilation structures, traction power substations, and emergency backup generators may exceed the noise criterion.
 Significant (Twin-Bore and Single-Bore Options) Mitigation Measure NV-A: Implement Noise Reduction Treatments at Ancillary Facilities Less than Significant (Twin-Bore and Single-Bore Options) Train Operations.
 Expose persons to or generate excessive groundborne vibration or groundborne noise.
 Operation of the train within the tunnel may exceed FTA groundborne noise criteria throughout the alignment.
-Significant (Twin-Bore and Single-Bore Options) Mitigation Measure NV-B: Reduce gG roundborne nN oise lL evels Less than Significant (Twin-Bore and Single-Bore Options)
+Significant (Twin-Bore and Single-Bore Options) Mitigation Measure NV-B: Reduce groundborne noise levels Less than Significant (Twin-Bore and Single-Bore Options)